 In ‘Playing Dress Up’ (Goss Michael Foundation, Dallas 2007), McCartney chronicled the rarefied and at times, both monotonous and madcap, world of high fashion, both on the catwalk and backstage with an unreserved collection of images.

 McCartney’s talent for encapsulating the inspirations, histories and personalities of her subjects, such as Tracey Emin dressed as Frida Kahlo, is most evident in her previous exhibition ‘Developing’ (The Lowry, Manchester, 2013).
 Showcasing her distinctive style in portraying visually vulnerable, off-guard portraits that seem unlikely without McCartney’s affinity with her subject.

 McCartney also has a number of photographs in several group commissions that were exhibited internationally including the National Portrait Gallery, London (Gay Icons, 2009) and The Waterfront, New York City (Strength and Beauty Embodied by Avant-Garde Women, 2007).

-In 2013 McCartney was commissioned by the legendary lens manufacturer Zeiss, to shoot their prestigious annual Zeiss Art Calendar.
-Entitled ‘Moments in the City’ and featuring Gemma Arterton and Alec Baldwin, the images were shot in New York City using black-and-white film and exude McCartney’s characteristic enigmatic and filmic quality.
+In 2013, Zeiss – the legendary lens manufacturer, commissioned McCartney to shoot their prestigious annual Zeiss Art Calendar.
+Entitled ‘Moments in the City’ and featuring Gemma Arterton and Alec Baldwin, the images were shot using black-and-white film in New York City and exude McCartney’s characteristic enigmatic and filmic quality.

-McCartney’s ongoing project, entitled #Someone, has seen her utilizing the digital medium of Instagram to capture spontaneous and personal moments in her distinctive and unguarded style.
+McCartney also has an ongoing project, entitled #Someone, which has seen her utilizing the digital medium of Instagram to capture spontaneous and personal portraits of people that catch her eye, in McCartney’s distinctive and unguarded style.